 Maggie’s Big Idea: Maggie worked with her school to create a butterfly garden she used for biology studies.

 “I teach heredity and adaptations as part of my 7th grade core.
-I have also wanted to have a “zoo” in my classroom for students to not only care for but to also collect data from.
-Students will identify genetic traits as they are passed from parent to offspring and also identify adaptations and how they are beneficial to the organism.
+I also wanted to have a ‘zoo’ in my classroom for students to not only care for but to also collect data from.
+Students identified genetic traits as they are passed from parent to offspring and also identified adaptations and how they are beneficial to the organism.

 Interesting facts: Maggie doesn’t use a text book, and she doesn’t require her students to start each unit memorizing vocabulary lists.
 In 2016, Maggie won the Presidential Award for Excellence in Mathematics and Science Teaching.
 Read more here.